jbutterwick/jbutterwick/README.md

 ## Hi 👋 I'm Jordan (He/Him)

 🕸️ I build scalable and secure web applications.

 🌽 My free time is spent writing code and gardening.

 I also think and write about food security and regional crop adaptability.

-I post things I find interesting to [butterwick.tech](https://butterwick.tech) sometimes.
+I put interesting things on [butterwick.tech](https://butterwick.tech).

 Currently learning Haskell, trying to use more Rust, and working professionally in Scala